Vivian Evans

 I believe in promoting equality, celebrating diversity, and ensuring inclusive education.
-No one must get left behind, isolated, or excluded from quality classroom instruction.
-As a teaching professional, I strive to create a positive learning environment where everyone can enjoy the learning experience.
+No one should be left behind, isolated, or excluded from quality classroom instruction.
+As an educator, I strive to create a positive learning environment where everyone can enjoy the learning experience.

-Throughout my years of teaching math, it has brought me great joy to witness my students grow in their mathematical skills and self-assurance.
-I am deeply passionate about teaching math and aim to inspire a love for the subject in each of my students.
-To foster a positive and inclusive learning environment, I prioritize supporting, valuing, and respecting all of my students so that they may achieve their full potential inside and outside the classroom.
+My years teaching math have been rewarding as I witnessed my students grow in their mathematical skills and confidence.
+I’m passionate about teaching math and aim to inspire a love for the subject in each of my students.
+To foster a positive and inclusive environment, I prioritize supporting, valuing, and respecting all of my students so they can reach their full potential inside and outside the classroom.

 EDUCATIONAL BACKGROUND